Republic of Poland

 Birding Poland

-There are mountains in the south, notably Taras (Tatry) and Bieszczady, with raptors and alpine species like Wallcreeper.
-Northern Poland is dotted with lakes and forests and is very important for waterfowl and migrating birds especially the Bay of Gdañsk and large fishponds (like Milicz) and reservoirs (Słońsk, Turawski, Mietkowski).
+There are mountains in the south, notably the Tatras (Tatry) and Bieszczady, with raptors and alpine species like Wallcreeper.
+Northern Poland is dotted with lakes and forests and is very important for waterfowl and migrating birds especially the Bay of Gdañsk and large areas of fishponds (like Milicz) and reservoirs (Słońsk, Turawski, Mietkowski).
 The northeast has several eastern specialities on the edge of their range such as Citrine Wagtail and Greenish Warbler.

 Much of the countryside is still low-intensity farmland teeming with birds.
 White Storks, Corncrakes and many other birds can be found everywhere, even on the outskirts of cities.

-Poland has about 3.000 birdwatchers and ornithologists, not much for a country of this size.
-Bird-related movement is organized mainly around biology departments of universities.
-Many birdwatchers collect data on bird distribution and numbers, and work in several conservation organizations.
+Poland has relatively few birdwatchers and ornithologists, certainly not many for a country of this size.
+The study of bird movements is organised mainly around biology departments of universities.
+Many birdwatchers collect data on bird distribution and numbers, and work in several conservation organisations.
 Most active are North Podlasie Society of Bird Protection (Północnopodlaskie Towarzystwo Ochrony Ptaków) caring for the north-eastern region, Nature Conservation Society Salamandra, and Eagle Conservation Committee.
 With so many habitats with breeding birds, twitching and listing in Poland is less popular.
 Rushing to the opposite end of country for a particular rarity is almost unheard of.
 Therefore, Polish Rarities Commitee (Komisja Faunistyczna) often receives its records rather late.

 Contributors